-Determinations made by GUE's Quality Control Board may be appealed to GUE's Board of Directors no later than thirty days from the time the determination is made.
-Such an appeal must be lodged in writing to:
+Determinations made by GUE's Quality Management Department/Quality Control Board may be appealed to GUE's Board of Directors no later than thirty days from the time the determination is made.
+Such an appeal must be lodged in writing by certified mail or by email; the latter of these requires a response from a BOD representative to acknowledge receipt.